Reuse, Transfer and Donation Specialist Cindy Anderson checks out property with Newberry Police Dept. Officer Kevin Romine

-Reuse, Transfer and Donation Specialist Cindy Anderson assists Newberry Police Dept. Officer Kevin Romine as he screens excess Defense Department property stored at the Defense Logistics Agency Disposition Services warehouse in Susquehanna, Pennsylvania, 01/28/2021
+Reuse, Transfer and Donation Specialist Cindy Anderson checks out property with Newberry Police Dept. Officer Kevin Romine, 01/28/2021 Photo taken by Nutan Chada, DLA Public Affairs

 |Date Taken: